-To make these, simply make a batch of bread dough using my Light Honey Wheat Bread, or purchase fresh or frozen bread dough from the grocery store.
+To make these, simply make a batch of bread dough using my All Purpose ~ Three Musketeers Dough, or purchase fresh or frozen bread dough from the grocery store.
 I made a batch of bread dough this weekend, adding an extra egg and a pinch of ground nutmeg to the recipe.
 I baked one loaf, divided the rest into two portions and placed it in the freezer.
 It’s a great, versatile dough to have stocked in the freezer.

 Let the dough thaw to room temperature, or if it’s fresh from a rise, deflate it and let it rest for 10 minutes.

 Preheat oven to 375 degrees Fahrenheit and line baking sheets with parchment.

 Roll dough out to 1/2 or 1 inch thickness on a lightly floured surface, and shape using a donut cutter, biscuit cutter or cookie cutters; or just roll into ropes and shape by hand.

 Place shaped donuts on baking sheets, leaving an inch or two between them to give them room to rise.
 Cover with plastic wrap and let rise about 40 minutes to 50 minutes.

 Bake for just 5 to 7 minutes for small donuts, 7 to 9 minutes for larger ones.
 Remove before they brown.
 Melt a half stick of salted butter while the donuts bake.
 Prepare a paper bag with 1/2 cup of granulated sugar and 2 teaspoons ground cinnamon.